pratikghub/Neural-Nexus/Poverty_Analysis_Midwest_US/READ ME.md

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code with proper attribution to the author.

+## Acknowledgments

+- This project was completed as part of a Master’s program project at the [University of Auckland](https://www.auckland.ac.nz/en.html).
+Special thanks to the University of Auckland for the opportunity to undertake this project and for their invaluable support.